-Every year, for over 3 decades the beginning of September in Toronto is marked by the Vegetarian Food Festival.
-This year, the 25th Annual Toronto Vegetarian Food Festival took place on September 11 to 13, 2009.
+Every year, for over 3 decades the beginning of September in Toronto in Canada is marked by the Veg Food Festival.
+In 2009, the 25th Annual Toronto Veg Food Festival took place from September 11 to the 13.
 This amazing event features free admission and takes place in one of the most beautiful areas in Toronto – the Harbourfront Centre.
 It brings huge crowds from across the province and country each year!
-It is North America’s largest annual vegetarian festival.
+It is North America’s largest annual plant-based festival.

-The festival has something for everyone, including great vegetarian food, live demos, talks from famous “veggies”, over 100 different exhibitors and much more!
-This was my first time to attend, as I missed it last year and I have to tell you, I attended one full day of the fair, but intend to make this the 3-day event that it is, next year!
-It was such an awesome experience and in this post I want to share a few highlights from it with you.
+The festival has something for everyone, including delicious plant-based food, live demos, talks from famous “veggies”, over 100 different exhibitors, and much more!
+This was my first time to attend, as I missed it last year and I have to tell you, I attended one full day of the fair, but intend to make this the 3-day event that it is next year!
+It was such an enjoyable experience and as part of this article, I wish to share a few highlights from it.

-The Toronto Vegetarian Food Fair is presented each year by the Toronto Vegetarian Association.
-This is an amazing and highly proactive association, which I am proud to say I had a chance to volunteer for once and intend to do so again.
-They are extremely supportive, as they inspire people to choose a healthier, greener and more peaceful way of life.
+The Toronto Veg Food Festival is presented each year by the Toronto Vegetarian Association.
+This is a highly proactive association, which I am proud to say I had a chance to volunteer for before.
+They are extremely supportive to inspire people to choose a healthier, greener, and more peaceful way of life.

-The food fair kicked off on Friday September 11th at 4pm, with opening ceremonies at 6pm.
-This evening had a special treat with talks from professional triathelete and vegan champion – Brendan Brazier and fitness expert Aaron Richards.
+The Veg Food Festival kicked off on Friday, September 11th at 4 pm, with opening ceremonies at 6 pm.
+This evening had a special treat with talks from professional triathlete and vegan champion – Brendan Brazier and fitness expert Aaron Richards.

 Saturday’s features included presentations from humorist, Ben Shaberman; author of Compassionate Cooking, Colleen Patrick-Goudreau; registered dietitian and vegan nutrition expert, Brenda Davis; Brendan Brazier again, and a few others.

-Another really awesome point of the festival was how well it catered to vegetarians, vegans, raw foodists and even people who seek gluten-free options.
-And while there was of course some “processed” veggie food showcased, generally speaking the products and the quality of exhibitors were exceptional I found.
-The focus wasn’t solely on “vegetarian”, but on “natural” as well.
+Another really awesome point of the festival was how well it catered to vegetarians, vegans, raw foodists, and even people who seek gluten-free options.
+And while there was of course some “processed” veggie food showcased, generally speaking, the products and the quality of exhibitors were exceptional I found.
+The focus wasn’t just on plant foods, but also on natural and organic plant foods.

 To finish off I want to share with you 2 fascinating things:

-First off, I was shocked, and I mean shocked – well perhaps more pleasantly surprised, how a vegetarian, vegan and raw way of life can include every delicacy you can imagine.
-I lead a rather simple and natural kitchen, and never looked for plant-based substitutions of animal based products, but boy are they there to suit everyone’s needs and tastes.
-There were vegan “meats”, vegan desserts like you wouldn’t believe, out of this world raw food options and more.
+First off, I was pleasantly surprised by how a plant-based way of eating can include every delicacy you can imagine.
+I lead a rather simple and natural kitchen, and never looked for plant-based substitutions of animal-based products, but boy are they there to suit everyone’s needs and tastes.
+There were vegan “meats”, vegan desserts like you wouldn’t believe, out of this world raw food options, and more.
 So much so, that if I was just an average person walking by (and didn’t read any signs), I would really think this is just another food fair.
 What I am trying to say, is that if anyone was there to “experiment” with this way of life, it definitely proved that you will be missing nothing!
-In fact your diet and way of life will be enhanced in the most diverse and delicious of ways!
+In fact, your diet and way of life will be enhanced in the most diverse and delicious ways!